songyandong/documentation/sdk/Nodejs.md

 ::: warning NOTE:
 this method only works in Node.js environment, and `possExecutablePath` must be provided when creating the Poss instance.
 :::
-Complete configuration can be found in [POSS cmd documentation](https://www.pp.io/docs/api/).
+Complete configuration can be found in [PPIO JSON-RPC API Reference](https://www.pp.io/docs/api/).

-### Start a POSS daemon
+### Start a PPIO daemon
 ```javascript
 poss.startDaemon({
   'datadir': '.ppio-demo'
   'wallet-key': 'your private key',
 })
 ```
-This will start a POSS daemon.
+This will start a PPIO daemon.
 If you do not specify the RPC port or TCP/UDP port, poss.js will find an available port automatically.

 ::: warning NOTE:
 this method only works in Node.js environment, and `possExecutablePath` must be provided when creating the Poss instance.
 :::

-Complete configuration can be found in [POSS cmd documentation](https://www.pp.io/docs/api/).
+Complete configuration can be found in [PPIO JSON-RPC API Reference](https://www.pp.io/docs/api/).

 ### Stop the daemon
 ```javascript
 poss.stopDaemon()
 ```
-This will stop a POSS daemon.
+This will stop a PPIO daemon.
 If you do not specify the RPC port or TCP/UDP port, poss.js will find an available port automatically.

 ::: warning NOTE:
 this method only works in Node.js environment, and `possExecutablePath` must be provided when creating the Poss instance.
 :::

-Complete configuration can be found in [POSS cmd documentation](https://www.pp.io/docs/api/).
+Complete configuration can be found in [PPIO JSON-RPC API Reference](https://www.pp.io/docs/api/).

 ## Other methods